Toyota Corolla Cross Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Toyota Corolla Cross are $1,208 annually including full coverage.
-Comprehensive costs an estimated $256, collision costs $478, and liability is $338.
-A liability-only policy costs around $394 a year, with high-risk insurance costing around $2,616.
-Teenage drivers cost the most to insure at $4,490 a year or more.
+U.S. average auto insurance rates for a Toyota Corolla Cross are $1,208 annually including full coverage.
+Comprehensive costs an estimated $256, collision costs $478, and liability insurance is $338.
+Liability-only insurance costs around $394 a year, with high-risk driver insurance costing around $2,616.
+Teenage drivers pay the highest rates at $4,490 a year or more.

 Average premium for full coverage: $1,208

-Rate estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for different Corolla Cross trim levels.
+Price estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all 50 U.S. states and for all Corolla Cross models.

-Using a middle-aged driver as an example, Toyota Corolla Cross insurance rates go from as cheap as $394 for just liability coverage to a much higher rate of $2,616 for coverage for higher-risk drivers.
+For the average driver, Toyota Corolla Cross insurance prices go from as cheap as $394 for minimum levels of liability insurance to the much higher price of $2,616 for high-risk insurance.

-Choosing to live in a large city can have significant affects on the price of auto insurance.
-More rural locations are shown to have fewer comprehensive and collision claims than densely populated cities.
+Choosing to live in a large city has a significant impact on the price of auto insurance.
+More rural locations have fewer comprehensive and collision claims than densely populated cities.

-The examples above highlight why anyone shopping for car insurance should compare rates quotes for a targeted area and their own personal driving habits, instead of using average rates.
+The ranges above highlight why everyone should compare rates quotes for a targeted area and their own personal driving habits, rather than relying on average rates.

 Use the form below to get customized rates for your location.